 Dr. E

 Dr. E was employed and left employment at Texas state hospitals three times.
 The last time he was terminated.
-During his absences from the state hospitals he was employed at several community mental health centers, all components of the DSHS system, where he was either forced to resign or terminated.
+During his absences from the state hospitals he was employed at several community mental health centers, all components of the DSHS system, where he was either forced to resign or was terminated.

 Dr. E was previously terminated by a community services division of the DSHS where he was employed as a psychiatrist.
 Following his termination, Dr. E filed a whistleblower suit and entered into a settlement agreement with DSHS in which he agreed never again to apply for a job with DSHS or any program funded by DSHS.